babel/website/website/versioned_docs/version-7.0.0/v7-migration.md

 ## `"use strict"` and `this` in CommonJS

-Babel 6's transformations for ES6 modules ran indiscriminantly on whatever files it was told to process, never taking into account if the file actually had ES6 imports/exports in them.
+Babel 6's transformations for ES6 modules ran indiscriminately on whatever files it was told to process, never taking into account if the file actually had ES6 imports/exports in them.
 This had the effect of rewriting file-scoped references to `this` to be `undefined` and inserting `"use strict"` at the top of all CommonJS modules that were processed by Babel.

 ```js
 // input.js